With winter storm Juno breathing down our necks, we could all soon find

 that are installed inside the vehicle.

-of a car crash.
-Negligent behavior can give rise to liability, making
+car crash.
+Negligent behavior can give rise to liability, making the negligent driver

-the negligent driver responsible for monetary compensation for the victim’s
+responsible for monetary compensation for the victim’s damages.

-damages.
-These may include medical bills, lost wages, as well as pain
+These may include medical bills, lost wages, as well as pain and suffering.

 Make sure you call the police immediately so that you may file a police